-Aneet Chachra is a Portfolio Manager at Janus Henderson Investors on the Multi Strategy and Global Diversified Risk Premia strategies.
-Prior to joining Henderson in 2012, Mr. Chachra was an equity analyst at Citigroup.
+Aneet Chachra is a Portfolio Manager on the Diversified Alternatives Team at Janus Henderson Investors.
+Prior to joining Henderson in 2012, Aneet was an equity analyst at Citigroup.
 Before Citigroup, he was a strategist at Outpost Investment Group, where he generated trade ideas, researched thematic issues and published investment commentary.
-Mr. Chachra also developed quantitative trading strategies and portfolio analytics at JWM Partners.
+Aneet also developed quantitative trading strategies and portfolio analytics at JWM Partners.
 He began his career in 2000 at Morgan Stanley developing tools for interest rate derivatives and corporate bonds.
-Mr. Chachra’s research work has been quoted in numerous financial publications.
+Aneet’s research work has been quoted in numerous financial publications.

 In this article, Portfolio Manager Aneet Chachra and Investment Director Alistair Sayer consider the cost of trading when volatility spikes, and ask if liquid alternatives provide an alternative for investors to manage their portfolios during periods of uncertainty?